bitsbauer/bitsbauer/README.md

-### 👋 I am Tobias, a freelance Fullstack Developer!
+### Hi 👋 I am Tobias, a freelance Fullstack Developer

-See my resume at https://registry.jsonresume.org/bitsbauer and  <a href="mailto:hello@bits-bauer.de">hire me</a> 😄
+See my resume at https://registry.jsonresume.org/bitsbauer and feel free to <a href="mailto:hello@bits-bauer.de">hire me</a> 😄